fpmoles/talks-restful-spring/README.md

 ## Project Background ##
-This project concept was duel serving.
+This project concept was dual serving.
 First I needed a real life project to use for demos for the presentation.
 I am a firm believer in demo software being conceptually real.
 This software is also inline with my Master's Project for the University of Kansas MSIT program, where I am working on a system to help protect enterprise collection, storage, and distribution of customer Personal Identifiable Information (PII) data.